 - Respondus LockDown Browser may help you to proctor exams.
-Respondus Monitor is a companion application for LockDown Browser that uses webcam and video technology to prevent cheating during online exams.
+Respondus Monitor and Instructor Live Proctoring are companion applications for LockDown Browser that uses webcam and video technology to discourage cheating during online exams.

 - Use more formative assessments than summative assessments throughout semester to evaluate student learning.

 - Focus on solving problems while showing work and explanations to prevent from copying and pasting correct answers.

 - Require students to use their own experiences to answer questions to prevent from cheating.